etcd-io/website/content/en/docs/v2.3/errorcode.md

 title: Error Code
 ---

 This document describes the error code used in key space '/v2/keys'.
-Feel free to import 'github.com/coreos/etcd/error' to use.
+Feel free to import 'https://github.com/etcd-io/etcd/tree/{{< param git_version_tag >}}/error\' to use.

 It's categorized into four groups: